gregWierzba/ai-rules/RULESET.md

 # Project Guidelines
-- Carefully review documentation files
+- IMPORTANT: Carefully review documentation files in documentation/ directory
 - Thoroughly examine existing files and directory structure
 - Clarify any uncertainties or missing information before starting - ask me a questions, do not make assumptions